hmrguez/Project-Hermes/README.md

 ## `Thank you notes`

 This project is based on the one made by [@iamhosseindhv](https://github.com/iamhosseindhv) on LSTM text classification.
-He is the main inspiration behind the text classification and the image classification is simply the image side of the same focus.
+He is the main inspiration behind the text classification, and the image classification is simply the image counter part of the same focus.